Waking up in Dublin was a joy. A partially-cloudy sky provided enough sunlight to brighten the metropolis.

 The admission for the museum is free to everyone, because Ireland graciously values art and culture as priorities for its population, so it makes them accessible.
 Founded in 1877, the museum is divided into two sections: Decorative Arts and Military History.
 We chose the Decorative Arts, which included world-renown Irish crystal, handmade sterling silver, furniture, interior design, clockmaking, historic outfits, folklife, Asian art, ceramics, and jewelry craftsmanship (including a necklace made from bone)!

 An entire level was dedicated to glorious couture by Ireland's amazing designers... especially a gentleman named Ib Jorgensen!
-He was born in Denmark, and his family relocated to Ireland when he was a boy.
+He was born in the Nordic nation of Denmark, and his family relocated to Ireland when he was a boy.
 During his schooling, he developed an aptitude for sewing and tailoring.
 He focused on designing clothing, and his success was longstanding: fanciful yet well-finished.
 Idolizing his beadwork, these were our favorite creations from his repertoire...

 I noticed that the proprietor of the museum's Gift Shop was starting to shut her doors, so I urged Lewis inside so we could purchase souvenirs.
 The shop was impressive, and the woman (an Italian who relocated to Ireland and worked there for 16 years) was content to offer assistance.
 With good manners, she didn't act bothered that we entered before her lunchtime.
 She assured us that we could browse leisurely.
 Another couple entered, too.